 Often this bio load goes unseen decomposing in filters, especially canister and large wet/dry sumps.

 As well, this hidden bio-load may be under rocks and other decorations, especially live rock reefs in marine aquariums.

 The picture to the left shows trapped decomposition from uneaten food and other organics.
 This adds to the bio load and can also affect the Redox Balance requiring abnormally high oxidation levels. (please click on the picture to enlarge for a better view)

 What is also noteworthy, while additional filtration will help handle a higher bio-load in an aquarium or pond, it is a finite number.

-What I mean is, one cannot have a 60 gallon aquarium with say Fluidized Sand Bed Filter and a Sponge Filter, both of which are excellent bio filters (if not the best) and then say if I double these filters I can double the amount of fish so long as I keep up with dissolved oxygen levels in the aquarium!!
+What I mean is, one cannot have a 60 gallon aquarium with say a Fluidized Sand Bed Filter/Reactor and a quality Sponge Filter, both of which are excellent bio filters (if not the best depending upon whether you purchased patented AAP Hydro Sponge or cheap Chinese knock off) and then say if I double these filters I can double the amount of fish so long as I keep up with dissolved oxygen levels in the aquarium!!

 It simply does NOT work this way, as while good filtration and filter redundancy is definitely a plus, there is a point where too high of a bio load is too high a bio load!

 This analogy goes for marine reef aquariums as well and in fact I have both observed and had dealt with customers with Marine Reef Aquariums whereby they thought their double Protein Skimmers and copious amounts of live rock would allow them to keep a very crowded reef tank.
 In the end, even the smallest changes would bring sudden changes in Redox or nitrate levels or even ammonia levels!

 Water changes is probably the best way to TEMPORARILY deal with a bio load that is clearly past its capacity.